venturec/SalesforceMetadataCSharp/Readme.txt

 It is advisable, with the different reports available, to have Microsoft Excel installed.
 Most of the exports will allow for CSV which you can import into a spreadsheet or database table of your choosing, but the reports are geared towards using Excel as the most effective tool.

+This software tool also uses the following:
+* Salesforce Partner WSDL API 59.0
+* Salesforce Metadata WSDL API 59.0
+* Salesforce Tooling WSDL API 59.0

-So the two items which will be my focus on in 2024 are the following:
+The main ares for enhancement, which will be my focus in 2024, are the following:
 * Build more asynchronous processes
-* Move and test this tool in .NET 7 or .NET 8 depending on stability.
+* Move this tool into .NET 7 or possibly .NET 8 (depending on stability) and test.
 Since .NET 8 is still fairly new, will need to make sure any immediate bugs are worked out.
 * Will be generating a How-To document along with a Youtube video which walks users through the steps from initial setup to processes you can follow for handling the metadata and running the tooling reports.